The Art of Joywriting

 I’ve conjured this addition to the Positive Journal toolkit to celebrate all the ways in which writing doesn’t have to be particularly thoughtful or reflective, or even make any sense at all, to be a nourishing practice.

-I’ve also coined this term to incorporate two traditions of writing for wellbeing: freewriting and ecstatic writing (a quick Google will tell you all you need to know about either).
+I’ve also coined this term to incorporate two traditions within writing for wellbeing: freewriting and ecstatic writing (a quick Google will tell you all you need to know about either).
 Joywriting takes the best bits of both of these writing traditions and combines them in a new way of meeting ourselves on the page that stays true to the art and science of what I call Positive Journal® writing.

 If you’ve lost touch with you in recent months (or years), you are NOT alone.
 So much of the frenzy of living in this world takes us away from who we are.